-Heraldry began formally in England as a means of identifying men whose features were hidden in armor, and of identifying their supporters on the field of battle.
-The oldest coats of arms are the simplest, and often took their designs from the cross braces and struts required to build a shield.
-Individuals bore the arms of the fiefdom, manor or family with whom they were allied.
+Heraldry formally began in England as a system to identify individuals whose faces were obscured by armor and to distinguish their supporters on the battlefield.
+The earliest coats of arms are simple, often inspired by the cross braces and structural elements of shields.
+Individuals bore the arms associated with the fiefdom, manor, or family they served or were allied with.

-Notably, William Claiborne – the Secretary of Virginia born circa 1600 – used the Cliburn coat of arms on his official documents, and the Cliburn heraldic emblem is on numerous Claiborne family gravestones, especially in Virginia.
-Descendants of this William include fashion designer Liz Claiborne and William C.C.
-Claiborne, first governor of Louisiana, as well as a number of political figures from Tennessee and Virginia.
+Interestingly, William Claiborne, the Virginia Secretary born around 1600, used the Cliburn coat of arms on his official documents, and this emblem appears on the gravestones of many of his descendants in Virginia.
+Notable descendants include fashion designer Liz Claiborne and William C.C.
+Claiborne, Louisiana’s first governor, as well as various political figures in Tennessee and Virginia.

 “To this the motto of the Cliburn (Clibborn) family seems to bear witness.
 This could not possibly belong to an earlier time, for only late in the days of Edward III [who ruled from 1327 to 1377] did that family assume the name of Cliburn.
 The motto, interesting I think as a rare example of a medieval English motto, was “Ne lof clibbor ne(na) sceame (neither praise clings nor disgrace/shame), and was handed down with various loppings till in the seventeenth century it came to the unmeaning ‘Clibbor ne sceame.’…The dialect of the deed as might be conjectured from the position of Cumberland – a borderland inhabited by mixed races – shows disintegration of the inflectional endings and of other grammar, as does the motto quoted above (with ‘sceame’ for ‘sceamu’); and one traces in it, in the matrix of the Anglo-Saxon: Gaelic, Cymric and Norse.”